rwpalmer/tzLib/examples/tzLib_201/tzLib_201_README.md

+#tzLib_201
-tzLib_201 is an advanced code sample.
-It demonstrates
+	**Is an advanced code sample.
+It demonstrates**
 		-	How the time zone ID be changed while the device is running
 		-	How we can emulate DST changes for application testing
 		-   How to access the data that tzLib downloads

-  A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT
+  **_A SERIAL MONITOR IS REQUIRED TO DISPLAY tzLib201 OUTPUT_**

 You will find two serial monitor captures below.
 These provide some sense for the data that this firmware displays.
 In the first capture, we opt